RynTurtle/Snappingbot-Commands/README.md

 +streaminfo (channelname) - shows title, category and viewcount

++translate (any language that google can translate) - will translate the language to english, if spelt incorrectly will return the correct spelling.

 +apod - returns an astronomy picture/video of the day

 +ffz (channelname)  - returns all ffz emotes for the specific channel